Medical Weight Loss

 - Gastric Bypass Surgery

 The basic idea of these surgeries is to shrink the size of the stomach so the person feels full faster and the stomach sends those signals of fullness to the brain.
-That process alone can help people throughout the Fort Worth, Texas, area lose weight.
+That process alone can help people lose weight.

 When your brain thinks the stomach is full, it stops sending hunger signals.
 Those subconscious cravings disappear, and you eat less.

 Medical weight loss is also a great option for post bariatric surgery patients that may be experiencing weight gain.
-It is important to work with a weight loss center in Fort Worth that understands these types of medications and tailors the right option for you.
+It is important to work with a weight loss center that understands these types of medications and tailors the right option for you.